 So what’s the option?

-Fortunately, social media management tool, Social Champ allows you to both post and schedule your posts on LinkedIn profiles and company pages.
+Fortunately, the social media management tool, Social Champ, allows you to post and schedule your posts on LinkedIn profiles and company pages.

 Here’s how simple it is to use Social Champ to schedule posts on LinkedIn.

 Go to Social Champ.
 Click the sign-in option at the rightmost top of the screen.

 Sign in by entering your email address.
 Confirm the account by clicking on the verification link sent to your email address.

 Once you’re in the app, click on the tour or you can just skip that part.
 Your account that you just used to sign-in will be right there.
 To add your LinkedIn profile or page, click on the ‘add an account’ option.

 Select the ‘LinkedIn Page’ or ‘LinkedIn Profile’ to connect your LinkedIn in Social Champ.